By far the easiest way to achieve the perfect look, connectable lights can make lighting up your indoor or outdoor space

 |PRO Series||Mains powered up to 2000 LEDs.
 Premium quality & lots of accessories for creative displays.||Outdoor use for all year round.
 Domestic & commercial suitable.
 Durable build with eco-friendly LED bulbs.|

 Our range of connectable lights is divided into ‘types’.
-All lights, whether fairy lights or icicle lights, will connect together as long as they’re the same ‘type’.
+All lights, whether fairy lights or garden lights, will connect together as long as they’re the same ‘type’.
 Once you choose the perfect type of light, you’ll be able to return and add to your system easily.
 Just look out for the ‘connection type’ on the product specification if you’re unsure about compatibility.

 No, our clever connectable lights come with connectors on each end.